 Our partner network consists of nearly 3,000 professionals and organizations.
 Health care professionals, emergency service officers, educators, daycare providers and many others receive information, resources and support from Parachute to enhance their injury prevention efforts.

-Parachute works in high schools across Canada to present the No Regrets Live program and special youth-focused injury campaigns, such as teen driver safety.
+Parachute works with high schools across Canada to present special youth-focused injury campaigns, such as teen driver safety.

 We also work in elementary schools presenting our Safe Kids Week, Walk This Way (Pedestrian Safety) and Brain Waves programs.